giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 }
 ```

-Else-if statements are currently not implemented so a nested if-statement is required to acheive the same result.
+Else-if statements are currently not implemented so a nested if-statement is required to achieve the same result.

 ## Loops

-Currently, only while loops are implemented, and once again they mostly follow C syntax and behavior.
+Currently, only while loops are implemented, and once again they mostly follow C syntax and behaviour.

 ```
 while(condition) {